1978 Dallas Cowboys season: Regular season

 The Cowboys' "Doomsday Defense" finished the season as the top-ranked defense in the league against the run by only allowing 107.6 yards per game.
 Pro Bowl linemen Ed "Too Tall" Jones, Harvey Martin and Randy White anchored the line, while linebackers Bob Breunig, D. D. Lewis and Thomas "Hollywood" Henderson provided solid support.
 Their secondary, led by safeties Cliff Harris and Charlie Waters, along with cornerbacks Benny Barnes and Aaron Kyle, combined for 16 interceptions.

 The Cowboys started the regular season slowly, winning only six of their first ten games.
 Both the offense and the defense played ineffectively, including giving up interceptions and fumbles.
 Dallas finished strong, winning their last six regular season games to post a 12–4 record.

 In the aftermath of the season, NFL Films produced its annual highlight reel as it does for every NFL team.
 Notable of the highlight reel was the title "America's Team".
 It would come to be a label that would define the Dallas Cowboys for the rest of their history.
-However, the label is most remembered for the Cowboys of this era, appearing in three Super Bowls in four years and claiming a unique spotlight in the American consciousness.
+However, the label is most remembered for the Cowboys of this era, appearing in three Super Bowls in four years.